Best Portable Tire Inflators: Avoid Getting Stranded With These Top Inflators

 Q: What does PSI mean?

-A: PSI stands for pounds per square inch, and it's used to measure tire pressure.
+PSI stands for pounds per square inch, and it's used to measure tire pressure.
 For example, 300 PSI means 300 pounds per square inch.
-In air compressors, a PSI gauge is the equivalent to a fuel gauge.
+In air compressors, a PSI gauge tells you how much pressure is in the tire.

 Q: How do I determine maximum PSI?